Perfect Bound Book Setup

 With Same Day Printing you can choose between Hard Cover and Soft Cover perfect bound books.
 We have included images below to illustrate how this will look on the finished product.

-TIP: If you want your book content to start on the left hand page, you will need page 1 of Content.pdf to be blank.
+Tip: If you want your book content to start on the left-hand page, you will need page 1 of Content.pdf to be blank.

 Page Numbering

-TIP: If placing numbers at the page edge, remember they will need to be on the outer edge, so odd pages (1,3,5) will have numbering on the right, and even pages (2, 4, 6) will have numbering on the left.
+Tip: If placing numbers at the page edge, remember they will need to be on the outer edge, so odd pages (1, 3, 5) will have numbering on the right, and even pages (2, 4, 6) will have numbering on the left.
 See this Adobe video on setting up page numbers in InDesign.

 Incorporating Blank Pages – and starting new sections on a facing page

-One of the most important things to be aware of is that if you want blank pages in your document, you must include them in Content.pdf.
 This is often most important when considering where new chapters will begin.
-For instance if the last page of Chapter 1 ends on a facing page, and you don’t want chapter 2 to start on the back of the page (left hand side of the spread), you will need to insert a blank page – effectively shifting the first page of Chapter 2 to the next facing page. …And in case you are wondering… yes, blank pages are included in your total page count.
+For instance if the last page of Chapter 1 ends on a facing page, and you don’t want chapter 2 to start on the back of the page (left hand side of the spread), you will need to insert a blank page – effectively shifting the first page of Chapter 2 to the next facing page and in case you are wondering!
+Remember, blank pages are included in your total page count.

 Outputting for print